cjlee112/gitpublish/doc/intro.rst

   directly using its ``csv-table`` directive.

 * *Outlines*: convert to OPML, a standard XML format for outlines.
-  Gitwiki can automatically generate restructured text from OPML, so you can keep your outlines in OPML, which "plays nice" with Git.
+  Gitpublish can automatically generate restructured text from OPML, so you can keep your outlines in OPML, which "plays nice" with Git.

 Try Gitpublish Yourself